raisch/lodash-sift/README.md

 # lodash-sift
-Returns a new object constructed using paths into an existing object.
+A lodash "mixin" that returns a new object constructed using supplied paths into an existing object.

 ### Description

-Given a data object and a set of one or more dot-separated paths, `_.sift()` will return a new object composed of only the values found at the selected paths.
+Given a data object and a set of one or more dot-separated paths, `_.sift()` will construct and return a new object composed of only the values found at the selected paths.

 ### Example